19bufordcarl/CarlRPG/Myth & Shadow/Magic/Mythril.md

 # Mythril

 Mythril is the single most important resource in Mithrinia.
-It is only through Mythril that magic can be channeled into the mortal world; all magic consumes Mythril powder.
+It is only through Mythril that magic can be channeled into the mortal world.
+[Spells](Spellcasting/Spells.md) and [Elixirs](Spellcasting/Spellcasting%20Procedures/Alchemy%20Based%20Spellcasting.md) consume Mythril powder.

 ## Mythril Resource Cost

-Unless noted otherwise, a spell consumes Mythril powder according its [Spell Level](Spells/Spell%20Level.md).
+[Spells](Spellcasting/Spells.md) require Mythril powder according to the [Spell Level](Spells/Spell%20Level.md).

 | Spell Level | Price of Mythril Powder Required (in silver coins) |
 | ----------: | -------------------------------------------------: |